amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 ## 4. Generated Rules & Metrics

-Generated 248 rules (`min_confidence=0.30`).
-Top rules show lift=1.17-1.24—combinations occur 17-24% more often than chance, representing hundreds of individuals with compound vulnerabilities.
-Top rule (Suicidal Thoughts=Yes, Depression=No → Age 45-55, lift=1.24, support=14.6%) reveals 584 middle-aged professionals with suicidal ideation despite no diagnosis—critical at-risk group needing urgent intervention.
-Another rule (Gender=Female, Pressure=Low → Family History=Yes, Depression=No, lift=1.23) shows genetic vulnerability manifests even in lower-stress environments, indicating biological factors operate independently of workplace conditions.
+A total of 248 rules are generated with min_confidence=0.30.
+A lift of 1.17 to 1.24 is seen among top rules.
+This explains that hundreds of individuals have similar vulnerabilities.
+Top rule shows that even if they don't have a diagnosis, about 584 middle-aged working adults have suicidal thoughts.
+Other rule shows that despite of having low stress settings, few are affected with generic vulnerabilities, indicating that biology can indicate risk on by itself, independent of the workplace conditions.

 **Table 5: Top 5 Association Rules**